Update: read our full review of the Glas thermostat to find out how the device fared in the real world.

-Look out, Nest.
-You’ve got some competition, and it’s coming from an unlikely candidate: Microsoft.
-Last July, we saw the unveiling of a video showing the first smart thermostat powered by Microsoft, and of course it can be controlled via voice with Microsoft’s virtual assistant Cortana (who stacks up surprisingly well against the competition).
-It’s called the Glas thermostat, and its sleek design comes with a touchscreen display that allows you to adjust the temperature of various rooms throughout your home.
-And now, we’ve learned that the Glas will be available for preorder in March 2018.
+Glas, the first smart thermostat powered by Johnson Controls and Microsoft, is of course voice controlled via Microsoft’s virtual assistant Cortana (who stacks up surprisingly well against the competition).
+Its sleek design includes a touchscreen display that lets you adjust the temperature of various rooms throughout your home — and it’s now available to order for $319.

-Created by Johnson Controls, the firm behind the very first electric room thermostat, Glas will depend upon Microsoft’s Windows 10 IoT Core operating system, and will be one of the very first thermostats to feature a Cortana integration.
-But it certainly isn’t the only smart home appliance that will soon tout Microsoft’s AI assistant.
+Created by Johnson Controls, the firm behind the very first electric room thermostat, Glas will still depend upon Microsoft’s Windows 10 IoT (Internet of Things) Core operating system, and will be one of the very first thermostats to feature a Cortana integration.
+But it certainly isn’t the only smart home appliance that will soon tout Microsoft’s A.I. assistant.
 Microsoft recently announced plans to bring Cortana to a host of devices, including refrigerators, toasters, and more.

-According to Microsoft’s promotional video for Glas, the thermostat will be able to keep you abreast of calendar notifications, energy usage, and air quality, and determine whether or not you’re in the room (and make adjustments accordingly).
-Much like the Nest, the Glas thermostat wants to be able to save you energy (and therefore money) by proactively changing its settings based on its environment.
+According to Microsoft’s promotional video for Glas, the thermostat will be able to keep you abreast of calendar notifications, energy usage, and air quality, as well as determine whether or not you’re in the room (and make adjustments accordingly).
+Much like the Nest, the Glas thermostat wants to be able to save you energy (and therefore money) by proactively changing its settings based on the environment.